 "When a report on Freemasonry gets ready to air something kind about the fraternity, the Beeb rings up Short for his "on the other hand" take on it, you know, in the interest of "balance."
 Interestingly, they don't bring in a Holocaust denier when running Auschwitz stories for the sake of balance and compelling reporting."

 Now, it isn't fair to lay the blame on these authors as they are a symptom of anti-Masonry, not the cause although they helped spread the disease of Masonophobia which isn't just the fear of Freemasonry, but where someone actually acts in a manner that discriminates against masons, in particular at an official level.
-That being said, with the publication of these books, a new movement of anti-Masonic fervor started and led to members of the British government to propose laws that would require Freemasons in judicial and law enforcement system to declare their membership and be placed on a registry.
+That being said, with the publication of these books, a new movement of anti-Masonic fervor started and led members of the British government to propose laws that would require Freemasons in the judicial and law enforcement systems to declare their membership and be placed on a registry.
 One of the government officials who led this movement was named Jack Straw who serve as Home Secretary from 1997 to 2001.
 The Home Secretary is a senior official in the British Cabinet which oversees public services (police, fire, and rescue services), internal affairs, immigration and citizenship, MI5 (Security Service), and prisons and probation (now under the Secretary of Justice).
 The position of Home Secretary is extremely powerful and in the US that position is split up among several departments.
 Jack Straw was instrumental in enacting laws and policies that forced cops and members of the judiciary to disclose their Masonic membership.
 After months of investigation, Jack Straw found zero evidence of any wrongdoing by the fraternity, but still kept this intrusive policy on the books.
 This continued until 2009 when even Jack Straw admitted the policy was unreasonable to continue, but his decision came a few years after an important judicial case as well as a possible lawsuit from the United Grand Lodge of England.
 In 2007, the European Court on Human Rights made a judgment on the case "Grande Oriente D`Italia di Palazzo Giustiniani v.
 Italy (No. 2)."
 The Court found compulsory registries of Freemasons was a violation of Article 14 and Article 11 of the European Convention on Human Rights as Freemasons were being discriminated against and unjustifiably penalized.
 Some speculate that Mr. Straw's decision to reverse his archaic policies also had to do with a looming election that would possibly end the Labour Party's term in office.

 "The review of the policy operating since 1998 has shown no evidence of impropriety or malpractice within the judiciary as a result of a judge being a freemason and in my judgment, therefore, it would be disproportionate to continue the collection or retention of this information."